vintasoftware/playbook/project_management.md

 - Assert team is writing quality code.
 - Guarantee technical debt is not being overlooked and allocate accordingly when payment is urgent.
 Be emphatic when needed about this with the client.
 - Advise less experienced team members.
-- Watch for tools and processes that can improve team's and project's wellness and performance.
+- Watch for tools and processes that can improve the team's and project's wellness and performance.
-- Create a health environment for people to grow.
+- Create a healthy environment for people to grow.
 This includes making sure everyone: has active voice in decisions and feels safe to ask, learn and give opinions.
-- Guide team towards the best decisions.
+- Guide the team towards the best decisions.
 - Be tough when the team is heading in the wrong direction.
-When the team lacks consensus or when it feels appropriate, PM will have final say.
+When the team lacks consensus or when it feels appropriate, PM will have the final say.
 - Delegate and trust the team to execute any kind of job.
-There's no such a thing as a task that can only be performed by a PM.
+There's no such thing as a task that can only be performed by a PM.

 ### Not team lead attributions: